-Besides filter and substrate selection, your filter media will probably be one of the most important choices you make for your aquascape.
+Besides filter and substrate selection, your filter media will probably be one of the most important choices you make for your aquascape (this is our top pick for Filter Media).
 Media plays such a big role in your tanks health that it's worth spending a bit of time doing the research to be sure you have the correct filter media for your tank's circumstances.
-If you are in a rush then here is our top pick for Filter Media.

 When I first started aquascaping, this was one of my hardest decisions to make.
 What type of media do I need?
 Do I need K2 media?
 Is ceramic media that much better?
 Should I be using bio balls for my aquascape?
 Or maybe even some sort of higher grade ceramic tube media?
 There were so any questions that I didn't know where to start.